I build Cloud Infrastructure and developer tools with AI, in public.

 The current work, with status.
 Each one started as a real problem, got built in public on the channel, and is in use today.

-→ 02Chrome extension that adds a personal prompt library sidebar to ChatGPT and Claude.
+Chrome extension that adds a personal prompt library sidebar to ChatGPT, Claude, DeepSeek, and Kimi.
 Save prompts with tone and format settings, insert them in one click, and sync across devices via Google Drive.
 No backend server.

-→The repeatable parts of working with AI tools.
+The repeatable parts of working with AI tools.

 When something works twice, I turn it into a checklist other engineers can run.
 The frameworks below are the ones I actually use, not aspirational.